xosteve26/PULSTRAT/README.md

  - User Authentication
  - Dashboard to display user's history of scans
  - Send reports to registered email
+ - Caching system logic embedded to obtain history of scans quickly
+ - Downloadable reports in pdf format
 ## Environmental Variables

 Create a .env file in then frontend & backend folder and add the following